Andrea-Boldrini/tiltrotor/README.md

 EKF2_EV_CTRL = 15
 EKF2_HGT_REF = VISION
 ```
-Download the `tiltrotor_drone_PID` or `tiltrotor_drone_LQR` folders, which are the controllers developed for the tilt-rotor UAV respectively using PID and PID+LQR.
+Download the `tiltrotor_drone_PID` or `tiltrotor_drone_LQR` or `tiltrotor_drone_MPC` folders, which are the controllers developed for the tilt-rotor UAV respectively using PID, PID+LQR and MPC.
 Then rename the selected folder as `tiltrotor_drone` and locate it in the src folder located in the catkin_ws folder.

+When using `tiltrotor_drone_MPC` it is necessary to download the external wrench emulator `https://github.com/joshuataylor00/gazebo_wrench_emulator.git` in order to apply external disturbances on the UAV.

 ## Start of the simulation
 Build the environment:
 ```